slick/slick/src/sphinx/introduction.rst

 Compatibility Policy
 --------------------

+Slick requires Scala 2.10 or 2.11.
+(For Scala 2.9 please use ScalaQuery_, the predecessor of Slick).

 Slick version numbers consist of an epoch, a major and minor version, and possibly a qualifier (for milestone, RC and SNAPSHOT versions).